mhedgpeth/mhedgpeth.github.io/_posts/2016-04-06-chef-vault-tutorial.md

 ### Making it Even More Secure

 [Noah Kantrowitz](https://coderanger.net/) helped me understand the vulnerabilities of the above approach using the `-S`  flag.
 With that flag, you give the nodes the ability to define the criteria by which they are allowed to decrypt the vault.
-So if you say I want nodes that have `policy_name:webserver`  to decrypt this data, all it takes is someone saying they are `&#8216;policy_name:webserver'`  and they will be granted the keys.
+So if you say I want nodes that have `policy_name:webserver`  to decrypt this data, all it takes is someone saying they are `'policy_name:webserver'`  and they will be granted the keys.

 A better way to handle this is through specifying each node explicitly through the -A flag.
 So your command would be: